juji-io/datalevin/planner.md

 information about entities.
 Therefore, leveraging grouping of attributes could have greater benefits in query processing.

+In Datomic-like stores, the set of attributes for a class of entities are often unique.
+There might be overlapping attributes shared by multiple entity classes, but many attributes are used by only one class of entities, and these are often prefixed by namespace unique to that group of entities.

-## New index: entity classes
+## New index: `EnCla`

-Based on these observations, we introduce a new type of indices.
-First we introduce a concept of entity class, which refers to the type of entities.
+Based on these observations, we introduce a new type of indices, what we call an `EnCla` index, short for Entity Classes.
 Similar to characteristic sets [8] in RDF stores or tables in relational DB, this concept captures the defining combination of attributes for a class of entities.

-In Datomic-like stores, the set of attributes for a class of entities are often unique.
-There might be overlapping attributes between entity classes, but many attributes are used by only one class of entities, and these are often prefixed by namespace unique to that entity class.

-A "classes" LMDB DBI will be used to store entity classes.
-The key is an unique integer id of the class.
-The value is a map about the class, containing these keys:
+An `encla` LMDB DBI will be used to store the `EnCla` index.
+The keys are the unique integer IDs of each entity class.
+The value contains two piece of
+information:

-* `:aids`, a set of attribute ids that define the class.
+* `aids`, the set of attribute ids that define the entity class.
-* `:eids`, a bitmap of the entity ids in the class.
+* `eids`, the bitmap of the integer ids of the entities belonging to the entity class.

-This DBI is loaded into memory at system initialization.
-This allow us to quickly identified relevant entity classes in the query and find relevant entities associated with them.
+`EnCla` index is loaded into memory at system initialization and is kept up to date with newly transacted data.
+We pay a small price in transaction slowdown (about 1.3 times slower) and memory footprint, but gain significant query speedup. as `EnCla` index allows us to quickly identified relevant entity classes in the query and find relevant entities associated with them.

-## Optimizations
+## Query Optimizations

 The query engine will employs multiple optimizations.

-### Leverage classes
+### Leverage entity classes

- Essentially, we leverage the classes to pre-filter entities.
+ Essentially, we leverage the entity classes to pre-filter entities.
 This pre-filter can significantly reduces the amount of work we have to do.
 For joins, we start with clause with least cardinality. "classes" based index scans will also participate in this search for least cardinality as if they are normal pattern